The Flask Mega-Tutorial Part XI: Facelift

 Rendering Pagination Links

-Pagination links is another area where Bootstrap provides direct support.
+Pagination links is another area where Bootstrap provides support.
 For this I just went one more time to the Bootstrap documentation and adapted one of their examples.
 Here is how these look in the index.html page:

 app/templates/index.html: Redesigned pagination links.